 Interviewed at the Tour of Oman 2012

 I won the Singapore Road Race National Championships in 2010 and the TT champs in 2011 and 2013, and raced in five or six post-Tour de France criteriums in 2012, against guys like Cavendish, Andy Schleck and Samuel Sanchez around cities like Heerlen and Maastricht with 20,000 mad Dutchmen cheering us on.
-I raced all over Asia in fascintating places like Sumatra and East Java, China and Brunei, and smiled all the way through the pain.
+I raced all over Asia in fascinating places like Sumatra and East Java, China and Brunei, smiling all the way through the pain.

 I eventually went off-road when I finally got back on an MTB after a couple of decades off.
 I trained on it for two weeks then went and did an easy little race to ease back in, the 7-day, 1000km Mongolia Bike Challenge.
 Now that was a ride!

-A lot of folk now think 'doping' when they think of crankpunk.com, and I sincerely wish that it wasn't the case, just as i wish that the sport was cleaner than it is.
+A lot of folk now think 'doping' when they think of crankpunk.com (I launched the blog as the Armstrong palava was gathering pace) and I sincerely wish that it wasn't the case, just as i wish that the sport was cleaner than it is.
 But it ain’t.
 However, there’s a whole lot more to the new crankpunk.com.

 Thank you for reading, it's very much appreciated.